-Infamous person.
-Born Randall Claude Weaver on January 3, 1948 in Villisca, Iowa.
-Weaver, one of four children born to Clarence and Wilma Weaver, and their only boy, grew up in deeply religious household.
-At the age of 11 he formally accepted Jesus into his life.
+Born Randall Claude Weaver on January 3, 1948, in Villisca, Iowa, Randy Weaver was one of four children born to Clarence and Wilma Weaver, and their only boy.
+He grew up in deeply religious household, and at the age of 11 he formally accepted Jesus into his life.
 After graduating high school 1966, Weaver attended Iowa Central Community College, where he met his future wife, Vicki Jordison, who'd also grown up with strict religious views.

 Weaver's time at college was cut short in 1968, when he dropped out of school and joined the U.S. Army.
 In military life Weaver excelled, becoming a Green Beret and serving three years in the armed forces.
 In late 1971, Weaver left the Army, returned to Iowa and married Vicki.